vertica/vertica-python/README.md

 #### Bypass data conversion to Python objects

-The `Cursor.disable_sqltype_converter` attribute can bypass the result data conversion to Python objects.
+The `Cursor.disable_sqldata_converter` attribute can bypass the result data conversion to Python objects.

 ```python
 with vertica_python.connect(**conn_info) as conn: